FrigoEU/psc-ide-vim/README.md

 `NeoBundle "frigoeu/psc-ide-vim"`

+If you manually install the plugin don't forget to generate help tags with `:helptags` vim commands.

 ## Syntax checking
 This plugin provides two kinds of syntax checking with syntastic.
 Controlling which one you use happens via the global variable g:psc_ide_syntastic_mode.